Max17777/onlybundlr/README.md

 export default RightNav;
 ```

 ## Publications

 Rock-n-roll!
-If you made it this far, then congratulations are in order.
+You made it!
+Congratulations are in order.
 You now understand how to build with Bundlr and how to use the React hooks for Lens.
-I had you build the profiles section first because it's the hardest.
-From here on out, everything will be downhill.
+The profiles section was the hardest and most involved, it's downhill from here on out.

 ### Component: Publication

 ![](https://i.imgur.com/Eaf4V1c.jpg)

 The `Publication` component renders a single publication (post) to the screen.
 We'll use it in two places, our main feed showing posts from everyone we subscribe to and in a profile-specific feed showing posts from a given profile.
 This component is pure React, no Bundlr or Lens integration.
 The data shown is passed in as variables.

 Here's the full code for the component:
+File name: `components/Publication.js`

 ```js
 import React from "react";